Andrew Kellaway (rugby union): Career

 In late 2014, Kellaway began playing for the New South Wales Country Eagles in the National Rugby Championship.
 He made his Super Rugby run-on debut for the Waratahs against the Brumbies in April 2016.
 The following week, he signed a further two-year contract with the Waratahs.

 Kellaway joined English club Northampton Saints for the 2018–19 season.
 He then signed with the Melbourne Rebels ahead of the 2020 season, but first playing for in late 2019 alongside Sonny Bill Williams in New Zealand.

 Following a stint in Japan with NEC, Kellaway returned to the Rebels for the 2021 Super Rugby Trans-Tasman competition and was selected in the Wallabies squad for the mid-year tests by national coach Dave Rennie.
 He made his international debut against in July 2021 at Suncorp Stadium.

-That was the beginning of a memorable year for Kellaway.
+That was the beginning of a successful year for Kellaway.
 He scored the second most tries (9) in a Wallabies’ debut season and walked away with Rugby Australia’s Rookie of the Year award.